 The Orders tile enables you to see the total value in orders taken (not deliveries, or invoices, or turnover...just the raw order value) so far this month compared to the previous month.
 The colour coded interactive doughnut chart will also show you this comparison as a percentage.

 The 'See More' link on this tile takes you to the Orders Report, with a line by line list of exactly which orders were placed this month (or more accurately, those that are dated this month) by customer, along with the Base Net Value of each order (this is the value of the order excluding tax and converted to your base, or home currency).
 The Base Net Value of all the orders in the Report is then totalled and averaged automatically.

 This interactive bar chart shows you the value of all orders you've received within the last 12 months.
 By hovering your mouse over the chart, two dotted lines (one vertical, one horizontal) will intersect to give you a more precise reading of the value of orders, month by month.

 To analyse a specific area of the chart in even more detail, simply click on the chart, drag your mouse to the right, and release the click when happy with your selection.

 The 'See More' link on this tile will take you to a Report which can be filtered to show details of a particular month.

 The Close Rate tile gives you a snapshot of the Opportunities that were closed this month, last month and in the last 90 days.

-The data that makes up the interactive pie chart is an aggregated count of Opportunities by "outcome", which is then categorised into positive (green), negative (red) and neutral (grey), making it quicker and easier to identify performance.
-The outcome (positive, negative, neutral) can be set against any Opportunity Status that represents the end of your sales process.
+The data that makes up the interactive doughnut chart is an aggregated count of Opportunities by "outcome", which is then categorised into 'Positive' (green), 'Negative' (red) and 'Neutral' (grey), making it quicker and easier to identify performance.
+The outcome (Positive, Negative, Neutral) can be set against any Opportunity Status that represents the end of your sales process.